ProvoYsa2/Docs/procedures.md

 6. The candidate is sustained.
     1. When possible, a member of the **stake presidency** conducts the sustaining in Stake Conference.
     2. If there is not a conference upcoming then the **high councilor** assigned to his ward conducts the sustaining in his ward's Sacrament Meeting.
-7. The **high councilor** presides over the ordination and records the information on the ordination form: The date of the ordinance and who performed the ordinance including their member record number.
+7. The **high councilor** (or other person designated by the stake presidency) presides over the ordination and records the information on the ordination form: The date of the ordinance and who performed the ordinance including their member record number.
 8. The **high councilor** returns the ordination form to the stake clerk
 9. The **stake clerk** records the ordinance in LCR.
 10. The **stake clerk** prints the ordination certificate and has the stake president sign it.